 Some bananas are sweeter than others.
 How is that?

 Having purchased the golden fruit many times, I asked myself, why are some bananas sweeter than others?

 The next time you go shopping, the display features large, straight bananas.
-Eventually you note that some of them are sweeter and more flavorful.
-They are not so starchy.
+Eventually you note that some bananas are sweeter and more flavorful, while others are starchier.

 Processing the Cavendish Banana